voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 ## How to track dependencies

 The `useEffect` Hook in React allows us to run certain side effect (like making a subscription, data fetching or using Web APIs such as storage) after each render and to optionally run some cleanup before the next execution of the callback or when the component will unmount.
-By default, all `useEffect` registered functions will run after each render but we can define the actual state and props dependencies so that React skips the execution of certain `useEffect` hook if the relevant dependencies haven't change (e.g. a render was made because of another piece of state update).
+By default, all `useEffect` registered functions will run after each render but we can define the actual state and props dependencies so that React skips the execution of a certain `useEffect` hook if the relevant dependencies haven't changed (e.g. a render was made because of another piece of state update).
 Going back to our previous `Form` example we can pass an array of dependencies as the second argument of the `useEffect` hook:

 ```js{4-6}
 function Form() {